Mortgage Rates Hold Steady Amid Fed Chair Headlines | Today, June 29, 2026

 Here’s a snapshot of the state of play as this article was published.
 The data mostly compares to roughly the same time the business day before, so much of the movement will often have happened in the previous session.

-• The yield on 10-year Treasury notes increased to 4.396% from 4.372% (Bad for mortgage rates).
+• The yield on 10-year Treasury notes decreased to 4.386% from 4.392% (Good for mortgage rates).
 Mortgage rates often follow these Treasury bond yields.

-• Major stock indexes were mixed this morning.
-(Mixed for mortgage rates.)
+• Major stock indexes dropped this morning.
+(Good for mortgage rates.)
 When investors sell shares and move into bonds, bond purchases can push prices up and yields down, potentially easing mortgage rates.

-• CNN Business Fear & Greed Index decreased to 66.1 from 66.6 out of 100.
+• CNN Business Fear & Greed Index decreased to 24.8 from 25.6 out of 100.
 (Good for mortgage rates.)
-“Greed” suggests investors are seeking safety, supporting bond prices.
+“Extreme Fear” suggests investors are seeking safety, supporting bond prices.

 *A movement of less than $20 on gold prices or 40 cents on oil prices is a change of 1% or less.
 So we only count meaningful differences as good or bad for mortgage rates.